Life skills Word of the Week

 As with all new experiences, we expect things to evolve as we get the day-to-day operations goingl.
 We ask for your patience as we learn together, and for your feedback to help us hone these new systems.
 Here’s to learning together, and discovering one of the secrets of the hero’s journey — that it’s best done with fellow adventurers, who have the chance to grow closer through each twist and turn.

 “IT IS EASIER TO BUILD STRONG CHILDREN THAN IT IS TO REPAIR BROKEN MEN”

 GOOGLE CLASSROOM will be the primary space where assignments will be posted and documents will be shared.

 - Set up a dedicated work space in your home if possible.
 There should be plenty of light, access to a charger, space for your laptop, binder, journal, and other materials needed.
 Ideally, this is a quiet place in your home where you can work free from distractions and noise.
 If you can’t find a quiet space, use headphones to listen to calming music (classical or other music without words works best!)

-- Turn in your phone to an adult during school hours.
-Fight the urge to text/social media/chat during your breaks.
-Movement break, lunch, and recess should be spent screen-free.
-Move your body!!
-Get outside if you can, even for a few minutes.
+- Turn off your phone during school hours.
+Fight the urge to text/social media/chat while working at home.
 Sunshine and fresh air can do wonders for your mood and energy.

 - Follow the school schedule.
 Our minds and bodies need routines in times of change and stress.
 This will also help you stay on top of your work.